-- A simple noticeboard or white board can be used to leave messages of reassurance, provide information on whereabouts, dates, weather etc. We recently saw how helpful that was via a viral tweet of a daughter’s message to her mother
+A simple noticeboard or whiteboard can be used to leave messages of reassurance, and provide information on whereabouts, dates, weather etc. We recently saw how helpful that was via a viral tweet of a daughter’s message to her mother

-- Notebooks or Post-it notes – the most low tech option available.
+Notebooks or Post-it notes are the most low-tech option available.
 These can be used for labelling or for noting down thoughts that you want to communicate.
 We use a notebook when we have professional caregivers so that they can leave messages as part of their handover to family or others.

 High Tech Options

-- Online Calendars with reminders – these are great for communicating important tasks, times or appointments and they can be integrated into voice assistants like Alexa, or Google that vocalise these reminders
+Online Calendars with reminders – these are great for communicating important tasks, times or appointments and they can be integrated into voice assistants like Alexa, or Google that vocalising these reminders

-- Baby Monitor – a simpler way to communicate without any actions needed to be taken by the user.
-You can just set up a baby monitor and use that to communicate (one way in this case) allowing you to see them (privacy issues would need to be agreed beforehand) and for them to hear you.
+Baby Monitor is a simpler way to communicate without any actions needed to be taken by the user.
+You can just set up a baby monitor and use that to communicate (one way in this case) allowing you to see them (privacy issues would need to be agreed upon beforehand) and for them to hear you.

-- Talking Mats app is a tool developed by Stirling University to help those with communication issues to express their views.
-It uses a simple mat and computer-generated pictures/symbols that can be placed next a scale describing their well being.
+Talking Mats app is a tool developed by Stirling University to help those with communication issues to express their views.
+It uses a simple mat and computer-generated pictures/symbols that can be placed next to a scale describing their well-being.
 It’s basically a digital communication board.

-These are a few of the communication aids that can be used to support your loved with dementia.
+These are a few of the communication aids that can be used to support your loved one with dementia.
 Technology is changing every day and more and more tools are becoming available.
-In the next blog in this series, I’ll be looking more in-depth into useful technological apps.